naninovel/docs/docs/api/index.md

 ## printer

 #### Summary
-Sets printer with the provided ID active and de-activates all the others.
+Makes printer with the provided ID active.
+Active printer will be subject of all the printer-related commands when `printer` parameter is not specified.

 #### Parameters